Cleeng/mediastore-sdk/README.md

 #### <a id="set-theme-header"></a>SetTheme function

-The setTheme() function gives a possibility to change basic colors for all MediaStore SDK components.
+The setTheme() function gives you a possibility to change basic colors for all MediaStore SDK components.

 Here is an example how to do it: